LANS: A Layout-Aware Neural Solver for Plane Geometry Problem: Related Work

 \subsection{Geometry Problem Solving}

+GPS is a special type of multimodal reasoning that examines geometric spatial structure cognition and mathematical logical reasoning, and also requires the application of geometric theorem knowledge, which make it highly challenging.
 Existing works of GPS can be classified into two categories: symbolic solvers and neural solvers.
-The symbolic solvers \cite{Seo2015,Sachan2017,Lu2021,Peng2023} parse the diagram and textual problem into a unified formal language firstly, and then perform symbolic reasoning by path search and condition matching based on the geometric theorem knowledge.
-However, symbolic solvers are carefully designed with complex rules and hard to extend.
-The neural solvers treat GPS as a visual question answering task and design a special interpretable program to represent the problem solving process.
-NGS \cite{Chen2021} and Geoformer \cite{Chen2022} used auxiliary self-supervised tasks such as location prediction, elements prediction and knowledge classification to boost cross-modal semantic representation.
-PGPSNet \cite{Zhang2023} expressed diagram with textual clauses and fuses multi-modal information through structural and semantic pre-training, data augmentation and self-limited decoding.
-SCA-GPS \cite{Ning2023} tried to align character in text and diagram and enhances the diagram understanding through multi-label classification and masked image modeling pre-training.
+The symbolic solvers \cite{Seo2015, Sachan2017, Lu2021, Peng2023} parse the diagram and textual problem into a unified formal language first, and then perform symbolic reasoning by path search and condition matching based on the geometric theorem knowledge.
+However, symbolic solvers are carefully designed with complex rules and are hard to extend.
+The neural solvers treat GPS as a visual question answering task and design a special interpretable program to represent the problem-solving process.
+NGS \cite{Chen2021} and Geoformer \cite{Chen2022} use auxiliary self-supervised tasks such as location prediction, elements prediction, and knowledge classification to boost cross-modal semantic representation.
+PGPSNet \cite{Zhang2023} expresses the geometry diagram with textual clauses and fuses multi-modal information through structural and semantic pre-training, data augmentation, and self-limited decoding.
+SCA-GPS \cite{Ning2023} tries to align characters in text and diagram and enhance the diagram understanding through multi-label classification and masked image modeling pre-training.
 Although existing neural solvers have achieved impressive performance, they are still coarse-grained at the modal understanding and fusion, especially for geometry diagrams with complex layouts.
-In this paper, we propose a layout-aware neural solver to improve the understanding and fusion of geometry diagram and therefore promote problem solving.
+In this paper, we propose a layout-aware neural solver to improve the understanding and fusion of geometry diagrams and therefore promote GPS.